23 October,2020 | 3 months read

-Why do teachers need to know and apply child psychology?
-Children spend major part of their time either in school or at home.
-Thus parents and teachers are the ones who tend to have a big impact and play an important role in shaping the child’s attitudes and behaviour.
+Children spend a major part of their time either in school or at home.
+Thus, parents and teachers are the ones who tend to have a big impact on their development.
+They play an important role in shaping a child’s attitudes and behaviour.

 Here are a few psychological elements teachers need to keep in mind when dealing with children to promote positive and effective psychological development:

-- Learning styles: Like mentioned above, all children are different, so is their ways of understanding and grasping.
+Learning styles: Like mentioned above, all children are different, so are their ways of understanding and grasping.
 The traditional lecture method or writing on board may not be effective on all children.
-Some children tend to be visual learners while others kinaesthetic.
+Some children tend to be visual learners while others are kinaesthetic.
 A teacher needs to identify these and be capable of helping them.
 Below are the different types of learners along with techniques that can help them:

-- Brain plasticity: Teachers need to always keep in mind, while interacting with children that their behaviour tends to have an impact on the child.
-Be it kind or harsh words, be it a smile or a frown or be it a particular prosocial or academic skill.
+Brain plasticity: Teachers need to always keep in mind, while interacting with children that their behaviour tends to have an impact on the child.
+Be it kind or harsh words, be it a smile or a frown or be it a particular social or academic skill.
 This is the stage where whatever the child learns creates a new neural connection in the brain enabling the child to remember it later in life.

-- Identifying and addressing psychological issues: As children spend their majority of time in school, teachers can play an important role in identifying and addressing these problems.
+Identifying and addressing psychological issues: As children spend their majority of time in school, teachers can play an important role in identifying and addressing these problems.
 Issues such as bullying and child abuse are common psychological difficulties children face.
-Here are a few identifiers that can help teachers point out psychological issue the child could be facing:
+Here are a few identifiers that can help teachers point out psychological issues the child could be facing:

 Along with all the above, a teacher needs to be aware of their behaviour around children and need to be a role model for them.
 Children learn a lot from observation; they also tend to do it unconsciously.
-Thus at times it is not necessary to actually tell the child what to do but rather show them by doing it yourself.
+Thus at times, it is not necessary to actually tell the child what to do but rather show them by doing it yourself.